 RERP is a comprehensive modernization of the C-5 that improves aircraft reliability, maintainability, and availability.
 This effort includes replacing TF-39 engines with a more reliable commercial, off-the-shelf (COTS) turbofan engine with increased take-off thrust, reduced fuel consumption, Stage III noise compliance and FAR 34 emissions compliance.
 These new engines (along with new pylons, wing attach fittings and upgrades, and thrust reversers) increase payload capability, improve transportation system throughput, and decrease engine removals by five fold.
-Studies validate that RERP will increase Reliability, Maintainability, and Availability (RM&A) to levels comparable to other AMC aircraft, with substantial increases in aircraft availability and ontime departures.
+Studies validate that RERP will increase Reliability, Maintainability, and Availability (RM&A) to levels comparable to other AMC aircraft, with substantial increases in aircraft availability and on-time departures.
 Currently, the TF-39 accounts for over 20% of the C-5 not mission capable (NMC) time.
-Replacing the aging TF-39 engine fleet with a modified commercial, off-the-shelf (COTS) engine should substantially increase C-5 reliability.
-Commercial, off-the-shelf engines should increase aircraft departure reliability to 92%.
+Replacing the aging TF-39 engine fleet with a modified commercial, off-the-shelf engines should increase aircraft departure reliability to 92%.
 Additional re-engining benefits include a 22% increase in thrust, which will increase wartime mission throughput.
 The program upgrades numerous subsystems, including auxiliary power units (APUs), electrical, hydraulic, fuel, fire suppression, pressurization/air conditioning systems, landing gear, and the airframe.
 RERP replaces the Malfunction Detection, Analysis and Recording System III (MADARS III) with an Embedded Diagnostic System (EDS) which will improve maintenance repair time.
 EDS will provide improved Fault Isolation so that 99% of all faults will be solved using EDS and technical orders.
 All faults will be presented in English text.